List of General Hospital characters introduced in the 1980s: Storylines

 Alex's arrival is met by enthusiasm from uncle Edward while her cousin Alan (Stuart Damon) and his wife Monica (Leslie Charleson) question her motives.
 Edward is so happy to see Alex that he comes out of retirement and becomes an investor with her on her secret project, manufacturing and distributing synthetic diamonds.
 Alex hires Luke Spencer (Anthony Geary) to track down her competition, the Cassadine family.
 However, Luke is hesitant to take the job believing Alex is trying to seduce him.
 Luke eventually tracks down the Cassadines who were operating under the surname, Castle.
 Prior to her arrival in Port Charles, Alex steals the world's largest uncut diamond, the Ice Princess, paints it black and ships it to Port Charles.
-However, the diamond is lost in transit forcing Luke, Robert, Alex and Tony Cassadine (Andre Landzaat) to go after it.
+However, the diamond is lost in transit forcing Luke, Robert, Alex and Tony Cassadine (André Landzaat) to go after it.
 Tony starts to romance Alex and they eventually become engaged.
 Originally in cahoots with scientist James Duvall to get the formula, Alexandria accidentally kills him with the ice princess in order to get it away from him and get onto the Cassadine yacht with Tony.
 The couple teams up with his brothers, Mikkos (John Colicos) and Victor (Thaao Penghlis) in an effort to take over the world.
 In September 1981, Alex along with several other guests are invited onto the private cruise ship, Titan where they travel to Mikkos's island.
 During dinner, Mikkos unveils his plan to hold the entire world to ransom, using the priceless diamond to power his weather machine.
 On the Titan and later on the island, Alexandria resumes her rivalry with Tiffany Hill, an actress Tony had dumped Alexandria for, and who has since become involved with Victor.
 Mikkos starts by targeting Port Charles first, sending the city into a blizzard, in the middle of summer.
 Alexandria is horrified by this and convinces Tony to help her stop his uncontrollably insane brother.
 Mikkos has them frozen in his ice chamber.